 What you can still be charged for:

-• Payments associated with ending your tenancy early (where allowed by your landlord), when requested by the tenant.
-This shouldn’t be any more than what the landlord has lost out on because of ending the tenancy early – for example advertising costs, rent until they find a new tenant
+- Payments to end your tenancy early (where allowed by your landlord), when requested by the tenant.
+This shouldn’t be any more than what the landlord has lost out on because of ending the tenancy early – for example advertising costs, and rent until they find a new tenant

-• Payments associated with amending your tenancy, including swapping tenants (where allowed by your landlord).
+- Payments for amending your tenancy, including swapping tenants (where allowed by your landlord).
 Capped at £50 unless the landlord can show greater costs

-• Payments for utilities, communication services, TV Licence and Council Tax
+- Payments for utilities, communication services like phone and inter, TV Licence and Council Tax

-• Fees for late payment of rent, once 14 days late, and this is limited to interest at 3% above the Bank of England base rate
+- Fees for late payment of rent, only after your're 14 days late with the rent, and this is limited to interest at 3% above the Bank of England base rate

-• Fees for replacement of a lost key/security device giving access to the housing – the landlord must only charge what it costs them
+- Fees for replacement of a lost key/security device giving access to your accommodation – the landlord must only charge what it costs them

 What you can't be charged for: